Maxime Crépeau: Los Angeles FC

 On January 20, 2022, Crépeau was traded to Los Angeles FC for $1 million in allocation money.
 Concerning the reasons for the move, Whitecaps CEO Axel Schuster did not give details but cited a "very special personal situation."
 Crepeau called the decision "personally the hardest decision I've had to make in my professional career," and noted it was not due to health of him or his family.
 He joined Tomas Romero and John McCarthy at LAFC as the team keepers.
 He made his debut for Los Angeles on February 26 in their season-opener against the Colorado Rapids, keeping a clean-sheet in a 3–0 victory.
 Crépeau started all but one game for LAFC in the 2022 season, but suffered a serious leg injury while drawing a red card in extra time of the 2022 MLS Cup in an attempt to defend a Philadelphia Union breakaway caused by an errant back pass, a game from which Los Angeles would emerge victorious on penalties.

-Crépeau made his return to the pitch on July 23, 2023 with MLS Next Pro side Los Angeles FC 2, starting and captaining the team to a 2-1 victory over the Tacoma Defiance.
+Crépeau made his return to the pitch on July 23, 2023, with MLS Next Pro side Los Angeles FC 2, starting and captaining the team to a 2–1 victory over the Tacoma Defiance.

 Portland Timbers

-Crépeau joined the Portland Timbers on January 17, 2024.
+Crépeau joined the Portland Timbers on January 17, 2024, through the 2025 season with a club option for 2026.
 He made his debut for Portland on March 2 against D.C.
 United.
+On July 25, 2025, Crépeau made a save on a bicycle kick shot from Kenny Nielsen in a 1–0 win at Los Angeles FC.
+This save would become a finalist for the 2025 Save of the Year.
+On November 14, the Timbers announced that he would leave the team upon the expiration of his contract.